ForgeRock/forgeops/sample-platform/README.md

 If you use dummy values, Facebook will still appear in your AM and IDM environments as an option, but it won't be functional.

+## Building the base images

 Use the forgeops project to build local docker images within your minikube environment:

     cd forgeops/docker
     mvn

+## Starting the sample

-Build the Docker images for this sample:
+Build the Docker images and add the kubernetes resources for this sample:

     docker build -t dj:fullstack dj
     docker build -t am:fullstack am